Fraud reporting & Investigation

 Via the Fraud Reporting form

-This email account is checked regularly and is accessible only to the Director, Deputy Director and Head of Internal Audit within the Directorate of Internal Oversight.
+This email account is checked regularly and is accessible only to the Director, Deputy Director, Head of Internal Audit and Investigator within the Directorate of Internal Oversight.

 +33 (0)3 88 41 3000

-This number reaches an answer machine – where you can leave a voice message -which is accessible only to the Director, Deputy Director and Head of Internal Audit within the Directorate of Internal Oversight.
+This number reaches an answer machine – where you can leave a voice message - which is accessible only to the Director, Deputy Director, Head of Internal Audit and Investigator within the Directorate of Internal Oversight

 The Director CONFIDENTIAL DIO